RibbleValleyTradingCo/ReelyRated-Dev/docs/version4/V4-UI-DEVELOPMENT.md

   - Loading states still show spinners in places; we want **shimmering layout skeletons** that match the final layout.
   - The landing page can sell the purpose better: _why log catches, why follow anglers, why venues matter_.
   - Mobile-first “on the bank” polish: big touch targets, high outdoor contrast, resilient on poor connections.
+  - Venue page (mobile) continuity bug: /venues/:slug can show a large blank gap mid-page (iPhone-sized viewports) due to nested full-height wrappers; fix this as a v4 prerequisite so the page scroll feels continuous.

 ---